 The tide was shifting, and the wind was changing, and Hermie used such moments for more deep thinking.
 But all that kept occurring to him was why that one stupid sea gull had singled him out and kept following him.
 It had flown over him when he walked to town that morning, barely missing him with a bombload of crud it had slung at him like a diving Stuka.
 And later, as he was tilling his meager Victory garden, it had circled him threateningly before coming in low in a strafing run that caught his cabbage patch unawares.
 And finally, the goddamned bird had come in behind him at six o'clock high and let loose a quick burst of shit that splattered on the back of his neck not ten minutes after a new haircut.
 It had all been very strange because Hermie had always liked to believe that he got along well with birds and woodland creatures even though he was a city kid.
 And so why this one hysterical bird was causing him no end of grief was a true and growing puzzle.
 Unless, of course, the bird was doing it all as an act of love.
 Cats did that.
 Cats would bring their kills, dead mice and such, to their masters.
 Yet if that were the case, wouldn't the bird just drop a fish on him instead of clobbering him with shit?
 It was beyond Hermie's ken.
 And he knew that, until the gull could find someone else to love, he'd be the recipient of all its high-flying turds, and he'd be walking around with a paralyzed neck from bird watching.
 Another thought occurred to him.
 Maybe, like in Pinocchio, the gull had been sent to be his Jiminy Cricket, to guide him through life until he became a real boy.
 But why the shit?
 Jiminy Cricket never crapped on Pinocchio, at least, not in the movie.
 That was probably it.
 The cricket crapped on Pinocchio in the book, but they cleaned it up for the movie...As for Benjie, he was studying his watch, seeing if it truly glows in the dark.
 "Eight thirty-one," said Benjie as evidence that his watch closed in the dark.
 Oscy whacked him, and he lost his place at eight thirty-one and three seconds.
 "Fuck you, Oscy."
 Some things never changed.

 The book, Summer of 42, was written after the movie was done but before it came out.
 The author is making reference to how this material about the bird will not be in the film, which it isn't, and that the movie has been cleaned up.
-Kubrick did a fair amount of cleaning up characters in their transition from book to film, making them more palatable and sympathetic for the audience, such as Barry Lyndon, and even Humbert Humbert to a certain extent.
+Kubrick also would do a fair amount of cleaning up characters in their transition from book to film, making them more palatable and sympathetic for the audience, such as Barry Lyndon, Alex, and even Humbert Humbert to a certain extent.

 The bird appears in the book again after Hermie helps Dorothy put her boxes in the attic.